The ModelThe ModelThe ModelThe Model

 NextChem is designing a model for a circular low-carbon future using proven and sustainable technologies

 The Green Circular District can create value from recyclable plastic waste and waste that would have otherwise been incinerated or sent to landfill

 The Green Circular District can also produce green hydrogen using an electrolysis process based on water and renewable energy.
-Hydrogen can be used as a fuel in industrial and civil applications, making it more and more the fuel of the future.
+Hydrogen can be used as an industrial fuel and for public mobility and will increasingly be the fuel of the future.

-And, there is more – recycled polymers are used to produce new plastic goods (like car parts, for example), which, once their useful life has ended, will become waste and be recycled again.
+And, there is more – recycled polymers are used to produce new plastic goods (such as furniture, rigid packaging, and automotive components) that, once their useful life cycle is over, will become waste again and can be recycled again.